By Marjorie Kean

 After finishing the tiramisu and putting the gelato in the freezer, we sat down to eat our pasta and ragu, and the pork loin with potatoes.
 It was a delicious meal and we were all completely satiated.
 The dessert, which I rarely eat, was over the top.

-More importantly, we found it to be the best investment of a day in Italy, a cultural adventure none of our three-generation family will soon forget.
+More importantly, we found it to be the best investment of a day in Italy, a cultural adventure none of our three-generation family will soon, or ever, forget.

 If you go: